Siilinjärvi carbonatite: Carbonates

-The dolomite of Siilinjärvi is yellowish or brownish white and it is hard to distinguish it from calcite.
+The dolomite of Siilinjärvi is yellowish or brownish white and it is hard to distinguish from calcite.
 The most common form of dolomite is roundish anhedral grains with diameter of 0.2-0.4 mm.
 The dolomites are also found as large, almost euhedral, grains with diameter of 4–6 mm.
 Other common textures are myrmekite and exsolution lamellae with calcite.
 Euhedral grains are only found in carbonatites.
-The microprobe studies of Siilinjärvi dolomite show homogeneous compositions with low FeO-, SrO- and MnO –content.
+The microprobe studies of Siilinjärvi dolomite show homogeneous compositions with low FeO-, SrO-, and MnO –content.

 Apatites

 Fluorapatite grains in carbonate groundmass.
-The sample is taken from non-sheared ore, and apatite grains are large, rounded and elongated.
-Photomicrograph from thin section in cross and plane polarised light.
+The sample is taken from non-sheared ore, and apatite grains are large, rounded, and elongated.
+Photomicrograph from thin section in cross- and plane-polarised light.

 The apatite in Siilinjärvi is mainly fluorapatite, but also carbonate-fluorapatite can be found.
 The ore-bearing rocks of Siilinjärvi contain roughly equal amounts (about 10%) of light green to grey apatite.
 The amount of fluorine is about 2-4 wt-% in the Siilinjärvi apatite.
 The apatites of the mine contain quite high amounts of SrO, and sometimes also CO_{2}.
-Apatite is found in companion with mica in mica rich rocks and with calcite, dolomite or mica in carbonate-rich rocks.
+Apatite is found in companion with mica in mica rich rocks and with calcite, dolomite, or mica in carbonate-rich rocks.

 Typically, the apatite occurs as rounded grains or as hexagonal prismatic crystals.
 The grain size varies from 10 μm to several decimeters in diameter, so the deposit is disseminated.
 Usually the grain size of apatite is bigger in the carbonates and smaller in the deformed areas.
 The hexagonal rods and cross sections are sparse in deformed areas, where the grains are disintegrated and broken.
 The inclusions in the apatite are more abundant in the sheared parts of the ore.
 The amount is also greater in bigger grains compared to smaller ones.
 Some grains do not have inclusions at all.
 The most common inclusion minerals are carbonates, mostly dolomite.
 Opaques appear also as inclusions, but they are rare.

 Amphiboles

 Almost euhedral amphibole crystal in carbonate groundmass.
-Photomicrograph from thin section in cross and plane polarised light.
+Photomicrograph from thin section in cross- and plane-polarised light.

 The most common amphibole in Siilinjärvi is blue-green richterite, which forms about 5% of the overall volume of the intrusion and usually less than 15 vol-% of the glimmerites.
 The greatest percentages of amphiboles are found in the sheared parts of the ore glimmerites, where the percentage can be locally up to 40-50 %.
 Some carbonatite veins do not have amphiboles at all.
 The amphiboles of Siilinjärvi are usually subhedral and the typical grain size is about 0.1 mm.
 However, the grain size varies quite a lot, and large crystals with diameter of several centimeters are not uncommon.
 The largest found crystal clusters are up to 30 cm long.
 Inclusions are rare and the inclusion minerals are most commonly phlogopite and opaques.
 Altering of the mineral is uncommon.